oshablue/dacqman/README.md

 Much appreciation for the node-ftdi package!

+See below for mod'ing custom variants of the package and installing.

 However, AFAICT it looked like it would not install with our project's node version (v11).
 I.e. `npm install node-ftdi` hit errors upon `node-gyp` build.
 Makes sense as it's possible from the visible commit messages that Node v4/5 was the last target.